jungsikchoi/ScoreBoard/README.md

 # ScoreBoard
 This simple web application provides a scoreboard.
+Users can upload their source code onto this web application.
+And then it compiles and runs uploaded source code.
+When the program is finished, it verifies the output of the program.
+If the result is accurate, it's going to record the elapsed time of the program in the scoreboard.

 ### HOW TO INSTALL & RUN
 To run this application, some programs are required as follows.